nineteetwo/i3-wm-Configs/README.md

 ```bash
 cp -r * ~/.config
 ```
-Make sure to back up your existing configuration files before copying.
+Make sure to back up your existing configuration files before copying.<br>
-Make sure to adjust your display settings in the i3 config using xrandr.
+Make sure to adjust your display settings in the i3 config using xrandr.<br>
 This config uses PulseAudio by default.
-Modify it if you are using PipeWire.
+Modify it if you are using PipeWire.<br>
 ### Usage

 - **Mod key:** Super (Windows key)